Raoping County

 Raoping County (postal: Jaoping; 饒平縣 (饶平县, Ráopíng Xiàn)) is a county in eastern Guangdong Province, bordering Fujian Province to the east, facing the South China Sea to the south, Xiangqiao District to the southwest, Chenghai District of Shantou City, Chao'an District to the west, and Dabu County of Meizhou City to the north.
 The city with the same name has 394,636 inhabitants (2020).

 It is under the jurisdiction of the prefecture-level city of Chaozhou.
 Chaoshan Min and Hakka (Raoping dialect) are spoken in Raoping.

 Raoping is famous for its seafood and fruits.

+Geography

+Raoping County sits at the edge of the Chaoshan Plain and is one of Guangdong's mountainous counties.
+Its terrain leans from mountains to sea, with higher elevations in the north and lower lands in the south.
+The county has 13 islands; the largest is Haishan Island, now connected to the mainland and effectively a peninsula, covering 46.9 square kilometres.
+Seven peaks rise above 1,000 metres, with Xiyan Mountain the tallest at 1,256 metres.
+The Huanggang River is the county's largest waterway, stretching 87.2 kilometres, flowing through 12 towns before entering the South China Sea.
+Raoping has three major bays — Zhelin, Gaosha, and Dacheng.
+Zhelin Bay is the largest, covering 68 square kilometres.
+The coastline runs 136 kilometres, and the main port is Sanbaimen Harbour.